-Helen Miles trained in the art of mosaic making with master craftsmen in Greece who taught using traditional methods with a focus on Byzantine iconography.
+Helen Miles trained in the art of mosaic making with master crafts people in Greece who taught using traditional methods with a focus on Byzantine iconography.
 She later became interested in Roman mosaics and now makes contemporary pieces for interior and exterior spaces.

 Helen is now based at Out of the Blue Abbeymount Studios in Edinburgh.
-Up until recently she specialised in using Greek stone and marble but is currently exploring the use of alternative materials including unglazed porcelain, Scottish stne and sea shells.
+Initially, she specialised in using Greek stone and marble but is currently exploring the use of alternative materials including unglazed porcelain, Scottish stone and shells.
 Her aim is to preserve the simplicity and directness of early mosaics while producing works which suit the way we live now.

-‘I have always loved things which are made by the slow and deliberate accumulation of parts whether the dry stone walls of the North or a sentence that contains all that needs to be said.
+‘I have always loved things which are made by the slow and deliberate accumulation of parts whether the dry-stone walls of the North or a sentence that contains all that needs to be said.
 The result seems casual, organic and simple but the process is usually long and far from effortless.
-So it is with mosaics.
+So it is with mosaics,’ says Helen.

 Each mosaic takes many hours to make – the individual pieces are cut to size and then put in place one by one, often using tweezers.
 The materials used in each piece varies according to the design but all of Helen’s mosaics are suitable for indoor use and can be adapted for an outdoor position.
 If a larger mosaic is needed, then the mosaic can be cut into sections to facilitate the transport process and then assembled and grouted on site.

 Helen teaches weekend workshops at Abbeymount Studios and occasional evening classes.
 She also runs an annual summer residential mosaic workshop in Classic and Contemporary Mosaics at the Lagou Raxi Hotel in Pelion, Greece.